1933–34 NHL season

 The 1933–34 NHL season was the 17th season of the National Hockey League (NHL).
 Nine teams each played 48 games.
 The Chicago Black Hawks were the Stanley Cup winners as they beat the Detroit Red Wings three games to one.

 League business

-The New York Americans introduce new sweaters.
+The New York Americans introduced new sweaters.
 The team's home uniform uses the word 'Americans' across the front with white stars over a blue area around the shoulders with red and white stripes below the wording.
 The road uniform is white with a shield logo.
 There are sleeves and shoulders are blue with a horizontal red stripe at the bottom of the sweater.
 The team is the second NHL team to have two sets of uniforms, after the Toronto Maple Leafs.

 Regular season

 The Ottawa Senators, having enough problems, now had to deal with holdout Cooney Weiland.
 He was sold to Detroit, strengthening the Red Wings.
 The Senators continued to lose, but won a few games when they signed an amateur named Max Kaminsky to centre the Roche brothers Desse and Earl.
 A defenceman, Ralph "Scotty" Bowman, gave Ottawa fans a little to cheer about.
 But the handwriting was on the wall, and in the last NHL game to be played in Ottawa until the NHL returned to that city in 1992, the Senators let the New York Americans use goaltender Alex Connell when Roy Worters was hurt.
 He helped the Americans beat his club.